Gurmeet Bawa

 Gurmeet Bawa (18 February 1944 – 21 November 2021) was an Indian Punjabi language folk singer.
 She was known as Lambi hek di malika for her long hek that she could hold for about 45 seconds.
 She was the first Punjabi female singer to sing on Indian public service broadcaster, Doordarshan.
-She was awarded Padma Bhushan by Indian government in 2022.
+She was awarded the Padma Bhushan by the Indian government in 2022.

 Early life

 Gurmeet Bawa was born as Gurmeet Kaur in 1944, to father S. Uttam Singh and mother Ram Kaur, in the village of Kothe in British Punjab.
 The village is now a part of Gurdaspur district of Indian Punjab.

 Her mother died when she was two years old.
 At that time, girls were not allowed to study or go out without elders' permission but Bawa, who dreamt of being a teacher, passed her Junior Basic Training exams and became the first woman from the region to be a teacher.